-The deciding factor: The Veteran's cause of death was due to his service-connected delusional disorder and parasomnia, which contributed substantially or materially to the cause of death.
+The deciding factor: The Veteran's cause of death was determined to be related to his service-connected delusional disorder and parasomnia, which contributed substantially or materially to the cause of death.
 The claim for DIC under 38 U.S.C. § 1318 is denied as the Veteran did not meet the statutory duration requirements for a total disability rating at the time of death.

 - Claimed conditions